Did You Know?

 - Muskox are native to Alaska, but were extirpated by the 1920s.
 In 1930, 34 muskox captured in East Greenland were transplanted to Alaska, and all muskox in Alaska today are descended from these animals.

 - There are about 4,000 muskox in Alaska.

 Muskoxen are valued for their meat, and about 260 animals a year are harvested by hunters.
 Muskoxen are also valued for wildlife viewing, for the artwork made from their horns, and for their soft underwool called qiviut, considered the world’s warmest wool for its weight.
-A cooperative of Native Alaska knitters produces exquisite garments from qiviut shed from a domestic herd in Palmer, and a herd at the Large Animals Research Station in Fairbanks.
+A cooperative of Native Alaska knitters produces exquisite garments from qiviut obtained by Alaskans on the Seward Peninsula and in Western Alaska, primarily Nunivak Island and Nelson Island.
+There are two domestic herds in Alaska; The Musk Ox Farm in Palmer, and the Large Animals Research Station (LARS) in Fairbanks.

 Muskox management on the Seward Peninsula is guided by recommendations from the Seward Peninsula Muskox Cooperators Group, which includes representatives of the region’s villages, staff from state and federal natural resource managers.
 Management goals include providing for harvest and viewing opportunities, and responding to concerns from the public.

 - Muskox — Wildlife Notebook Series (PDF 55 kB)

 - Muskox: a Guide to Identification, Hunting and Viewing (PDF 14,488 kB)

 Four part series of articles on Muskox in Alaska

 - Muskox on the Seward Peninsula — Near Extinction, Recovery and Sharing the Tundra

 Links to sites about muskox